Why Do We Sleep Better When It Rains?

 Rainy weather usually means overcast skies, which naturally dim the amount of sunlight entering your room.
 Less light triggers the body to produce more melatonin, the hormone responsible for regulating sleep.
 So, on rainy days and nights, your body may get the signal to power down earlier and stay in sleep mode longer.

 Even artificial light from street lamps or car headlights is often muted by rain, helping create a darker, more sleep-friendly environment.
+Since our circadian rhythm relies heavily on light cues, a rainy evening acts like nature dimming the switch for bedtime.

 3. Cooler Temperatures Help with Sleep Onset